algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 from pyteal import *

 # user declared account mnemonics
-#benefactor_mnemonic = "REPLACE WITH YOUR OWN MNEMONIC"
-#sender_mnemonic = "REPLACE WITH YOUR OWN MNEMONIC"
+benefactor_mnemonic = "REPLACE WITH YOUR OWN MNEMONIC" sender_mnemonic = "REPLACE WITH YOUR OWN MNEMONIC"
-benefactor_mnemonic = "finger dizzy engage favorite purpose blade hybrid fun calm rely pink oven make calm gaze absorb book hood floor observe venue cancel question abstract army" sender_mnemonic = "ecology average boost pony around voice daring story host brother elephant cargo drift fiber crystal bracket vivid lumber liar inquiry sketch phrase fade abstract exotic"

 # user declared algod connection parameters.
 Node must have EnableDeveloperAPI set to true in its config
 algod_address = "http://localhost:4001"